zachghiaccio/lake-algo-routines/README.md

 is2_polyfit_sub.m - Adds a 3rd-order polynomial curve to lake beds, to fill the gaps in attenuated regions.
 A separate subroutine was needed to account for multiple lakes in a scene.

+depth_refrac_fix.m - Corrects lake depth retrievals for the refractive index of water.
+See Parrish et al., (2019) for more details.

 manuatl.m - An alternative to "autoatl."
 If the coordinates of a lake are known, then this algorithm may be used for quicker analysis of singular lakes.
 Photon refinement is optional in this routine.